-- You are in receipt of a disability benefit such as Disability Living Allowance care, Personal Independence Payments - daily living or Attendance Allowance. - It's something that is necessary to you.
+- You are in receipt of a disability benefit such as Disability Living Allowance care, Personal Independence Payments daily living or Attendance Allowance. - It's something that is necessary to you.
 This means it's not a choice and your day-to-day life would be negatively affected if you did not pay for the expense. - The costs are reasonable.
-This mean if it costs more than the amount an average household would pay for the same item. - It is directly related to your disability, medical condition, or care need.
+This mean if it costs more than the amount an average household would pay for the same item - It is directly related to your disability, medical condition, or care need. - The cost cannot be met by any other means, such as being included in your Personal Budget or via grant.

-You can't claim for things that the NHS pay for such as wheelchairs, specially made boots/shoes and podiatry for people with diabetes, peripheral arterial disease and rheumatoid arthritis etc. If you need these things, please speak to your GP.
+You can't claim for things that the NHS pay for such as wheelchairs, specially made boots/shoes or podiatry for people with diabetes, peripheral arterial disease, and rheumatoid arthritis, etc. If you need these things, please speak to your GP.

-Here is some more information about what we can include as Disability Related Expenses and the type of proof we need to see:
+Here is some more information about what we can include as disability related expenses and the type of proof we need to see:

-- Basic cleaning or domestic help that is not already included in your care plan and where you have no one who can help you for free. - Basic garden maintenance that is not included in your care plan. - Special or additional clothing or footwear you need because of your illness or disability.
+- Basic cleaning or domestic help that is not included in your care plan and where you have no one who can help you for free. - Basic garden maintenance that is not included in your care plan. - Special or additional clothing or footwear you need because of your illness or disability.
 This would need to cost more than average cost of clothing or footwear.
-We cannot include this if it's something that the NHS provides. - Community alarms. - Some special equipment and repair or maintenance of equipment if this is not available from NHS or Adult Social Services. - Utility costs (electricity, water, gas or other fuel) above the national household average for your household's income. - Incontinence items not paid for by or available from the NHS.
+We cannot include this if it's something that the NHS provides.

+- Community alarms. - Some special equipment and repair or maintenance of equipment if this is not available from NHS or Adult Social Services. - Utility costs (electricity, water, gas, or other fuel) above the national household average for your household's income. - Incontinence items not paid for by, or available from, the NHS.
 We may ask you prove that you have had an evaluation from the NHS Continence Clinic. - Internet access for blind, partially sighted people or people who live alone and are socially isolated.
-We may have to ask Adult Social Service to confirm that you need this. - Any other items that you need, with reasonable costs, that directly relate to your illness or disability, for example: - Specialist washing powder or laundry costs. - Chiropody/podiatry not provided by the NHS. - Special food to meet your dietary needs that cost above the national average for food. - Service animals including genuine companion animals limited to reasonable basic insurance, yearly vaccinations and flea/worm treatment costs. - Mobile phone, laptop, and tablets special equipment, software or apps only
+We may have to ask Adult Social Service to confirm that you need this. - Any other items that you need, with reasonable costs, that directly relate to your illness or disability, for example: - Specialist washing powder or laundry costs - Chiropody/podiatry not provided by the NHS - Special food to meet your dietary needs that cost above the national average for food - Service animals, including genuine companion animals limited to reasonable basic insurance, yearly vaccinations, and flea/worm treatment costs. - Mobile phone, laptop, and tablets special equipment, software, or apps only